How To Move Cats Across The Country

 There are horrific stories of cats that get lost, are injured, or get killed on commercial flights due to mishandling and poor temperature control.
 And while all cases are mandated by law to be reported, you would not want to be the

-cat due to airline transfers.
-If possible, ride in the cabin on the same flight as yourcat and ask to watch your pet loaded and unloaded into the cargo. - The best time to travel with a
+- Always opt for direct flights to avoid unnecessary delays and losing your cat due to airline transfers.
+If possible, ride in the cabin on the same flight as yourcat and ask to watch your pet loaded and unloaded into the cargo.

-cat is early morning or late evening in summer and afternoon in winter.
-Avoid traveling during holidays and busy seasons. - Clip your
+- The best time to travel with a cat is early morning or late evening in summer and afternoon in winter.
+Avoid traveling during holidays and busy seasons.

-cat ’s nails before the flight and make sure to get the feline acclimated with the carrier at least a month ahead.
+- Clip your cat ’s nails before the flight and make sure to get the feline acclimated with the carrier at least a month ahead.
 Leave yourcat some ice cubes to stay hydrated but take away food and water 4 to 6 hours ahead of the trip.

 By Car